 to practical facts like

-- How much does it cost to travel in Uruguay
+- How much does it cost to travel in Vietnam

 - Things you shouldn’t miss in Buenos Aires

-and the mistakes we have made along the way.
+and the mistakes I have made along the way.

 - Getting scammed in Bangkok

 - Travel fail: How not to visit Hong Kong

 - I got rammed by a buffalo.. allegedly.